nus-cs2103-AY2122S1/ip/docs/README.md

 Example usage:
 `find d w sc` will find a task named `Date with Skittle-chan`.
 `find learnbaking` will find a task named `learn baking`.

+### Exiting the app: `bye`
+Format: `bye`

+Saves the tasks into the hard drive and exits the app.

+Expected outcome:
+AnnieZero will say goodbye and close the app after a short pause.

+### Saving tasks

+Tasks are saved automatically whenever a new task is added and when you exit.